 Some patterns we create are conscious and some unconscious.
 Recent studies are pointing more and more to the power of repetition in creating habits and in empowering healing.
-A ritual is an intentional structured pattern not too dissimilar from the pattern of morning coffee with the intention of waking up or a Saturday morning jog to energize our wellbeing.
+A ritual is an intentional structured rhythmic pattern, not too dissimilar from the pattern of daily morning coffee or a consistent Saturday morning jog.

-Enjoy this short and simple 3-step body-centered breathing ritual below to begin each morning with awareness and consciousness.
+Enjoy this short and simple body-centered breathing practice below cultivating an intentional and sacred relationship with your breath by beginning each morning with awareness, consciousness and intention.

 According to a recent article by Thrive Global,

 “Rituals are a natural anxiety buster.
 Makes sense.
 We’ve long known about their powerful anxiolytic properties.
 It’s no coincidence, for instance, that most religious prayer-based behaviors are intensely ritualistic.
 In fact, early proto-rituals preceded all forms of religious belief.
 When I say they’re old, I mean they are seriously ancient.
 Now, you may be thinking that this is obvious.
 Of course rituals have help to relieve anxiety.
 And on the surface, it is indeed obvious.
 But if we go deeper, we begin to see why and how it is that rituals (religious or otherwise) help alleviate stress and anxiety.
 The new science of ritual is shedding light on these whys and hows.”, Nick Hobson, Behavioral scientist and expert on peak mental performance.

 1) As you begin to awaken, before you open your eyes for the first time, begin your morning ritual by becoming aware of your breath.
 What’s it’s texture?
 Is the current of your breath slow, shallow, fast, smooth?
 Is your breath fluid, grounding, erratic, fiery?
 Notice the currents of sensation arising in your body and thoughts flowing through your brain as simple streams of consciousness rather than judging or resisting what is arising.